 Principles and techniques of flat-pattern design.
 Use of the basic sloper pattern for the purpose of interpreting new design.
 Prerequisite: HE-FCS302, HE-FCS303, HE-FCS403.
 (Lab fee \$30.)

-HE-FCS414 Family Development (2)
+HE-FCS414 Principles of Parenting (3)

-Options in contraception, pregnancy, labor and delivery, couple's adjustment, preschool.
-Complements Nurtition for Children HE-FCS304, Child & Adolescent Development BE301, and Dynamics of Family Living HE-FCS402.
+Parenting concepts viewed through the grid of Scripture.
+Complements Nutrition for Children (HE-FCS304), Child Development (HE-FCS310), and Dynamics of Family Living (HE-FCS402).